 Since you've made it this far - thank you - you probably want to know more about my work and how I started down this road.
-The honest answer is - I really don't know.
-All I can share is that in November of 1997, sitting in an auditorium at Columbia University, listening to the welcome speech from the Dean of the Graduate School of Business, I was filled with an overwhelming desire to know the answer to a simple question.
+The honest answer is - it evolved.
+In November of 1997, sitting in an auditorium at Columbia University, listening to the welcome speech from the Dean of the Graduate School of Business, I was filled with an overwhelming desire to know the answer to a simple question.
 When it was time for Q&A, I raised my hand and asked: "In what class will we learn how to work well with each other?"

 As the old expression goes, 'that's all she wrote.'
 I was 100% captivated by that question.
 And from that moment to now, it's been my sole focus.
 My mentoring practice is the result of that focus.
-It has led me to the understanding that our personalities and our internal operating systems, aka our minds, are the two biggest factors contributing to our ability to work well in groups or teams.
+It has led me to the understanding that our personalities and our internal operating systems, are the two biggest factors contributing to our ability to work well in groups or teams.
 And no one talks about it, in the work setting!
-The psychologists do - they formulate assessments, like the MBTI or the DiSC, and offer them to companies as a placebo for training and development.
-Even excellent behavioral scientists like Daniel Goleman who offer brilliant insights about emotional intelligence, still fall short of providing a way for an employee to actually become emotionally intelligent.
+Psychologists do - they formulate assessments, like the MBTI or the DiSC, and companies buy these by the truckloads.
+But when and how do we practice the newfound awareness that assessments like these impart?
+Even excellent behavioral scientists like Daniel Goleman who offers brilliant insights about emotional intelligence, still fall short of providing a way for an individual to actually become emotionally intelligent.

 The observation I came to is that we've so severely separated and compartmentalized our various bodies of knowledge and wisdom, we can't see the obvious gaps and we've lost the ability to turn any of what we do know into practical useful instruction.
-So, that's what I do, for individuals and for organizations.
+So, over time, I started doing just that, providing practical useful instruction to improve self awareness and thereby collaboration.
+That's what I do, both for individuals and for organizations.
 My biggest contribution to this endeavor so far is the creation of the Organizational Mentoring Program, a direct-to-employee development pathway that assists the individual with crucial micro-adjustments in how they might choose to think, feel, and behave.
 Often these suggestions, delivered in the exact moment they are needed and are useful, are game-changing for the individual, and in turn, for the organization.

-Last year, 2017, I was able to put this into practice.
-One client hired me because a customer died on the premises, and several employees tried to save the person's life, without success.
-The trauma this created for everyone involved not only shutdown productivity but almost caused two key employees to resign.
+I’m very encouraged by the results to date.
+One client hired me because a customer died on the premises, and several employees tried to save the person's life without success.
+The incident caused a high degree of trauma to everyone involved.
 As an organizational mentor, I was able to apply a best practice called, Critical Incident Stress Debriefing, normally used in life and death situations with first responders, to help these employees express their feelings and integrate their experience.
 Another client - a closely-held partnership - engaged me to help with their merger.
 Bringing together two very different cultures and groups of individuals has a well-known, exceptionally high failure rate.
 By helping to shift the discussion from the functional aspects of the merger, the typical who, what, when and where, to the personal aspects by using the Enneagram assessment to create a new common language for the whole group, the newly merged organization now has a strong foundation of commonality and values on which to move forward together, successfully.

-Okay, that's enough.
-I could talk about this all day.
+That's my work in a nutshell.
+I could talk about it all day.
 In fact, I'd love to do that, in person or over the phone.
 So here's my ask of you: do connect with me.
 My contact information is on the Contact page.
 Let me know if you're interested in the organizational mentor role or personal mentoring and would like more information.

 And, please do continue to be brilliant and messy!
 Not only is it our true nature, it produces extraordinary results!